 - Criminal Record: A felony conviction appearing on your permanent criminal record

-Contact a Mount Olive NJ Contempt Defense Attorney for a Free Consultation
+Contact a Mount Olive Contempt Defense Attorney Near Me

 The punishment for a contempt offense can be severe.
 If you have been charged with contempt in New Jersey, it is imperative that you speak with an experienced criminal defense lawyer so that you can explore all of your available options.
 Call the Tormey Law Firm today at our Morristown location.
 You can reach us day or night at 866-949-6948 for immediate assistance and a free consultation.